23 Jul Top Tips for Public Speaking

 - Deep breath

-It may sound funny, but simply being taught how to stand will help your child feel like they know what they are doing when they’re standing in front of a group.
+It may sound funny, but simply being taught how to stand will help your child feel like they know what they are doing when they’re standing in front of a group to speak publicly.
 It’s empowering and it can go a long way to helping your child overcome their fears of being on stage.

 Our kids are the leaders of tomorrow, and public speaking skills will be with them for life!